Click to quick exit (ESC)

 About Us

 What’s at stake?
 Student parents constitute more than one in five undergraduates, and roughly one in three graduate students.
+Hundreds of thousands of college students become pregnant each year.
 Yet few institutions have policies designed to meet their unique needs.
 Without critical supports, only 33% of undergraduate parents complete their degree or certificate within six years.

+Many, preceiving the lack of support, choose not to pursue higher education at all.
 Pregnant and parenting students who lack parental leave, pregnancy and breastfeeding accommodations, and other support face significant and sometimes insurmountable obstacles to earning their degrees.
-Our work through The Pregnant Scholar has helped pregnant and newly parenting students who face being kicked out of university housing; removed from university-provided health insurance coverage; losing fellowships and tuition already paid; as well as students being forced to graduate late, retake classes, or even withdraw from school entirely.
-These setbacks have profound long-term implications for parents as well as their children and communities.
+The Pregnant Scholar has helped pregnant and newly parenting students who face being kicked out of university housing; removed from university-provided health insurance coverage; losing fellowships and tuition already paid; as well as students being forced to graduate late, retake classes, or even withdraw from school entirely.
+Without our intervention, these students would face profound long-term implications for parents as well as their children and communities.

 Equity for student parents is critical to resolving longstanding inequities and injustices in who can attend, and succeed, in higher education in the United States.
 It advances gender justice, as women and childbearing people are more likely to face motherhood bias and pregnancy-linked barriers to success, particularly in STEM fields.
 And it advances racial justice; student parents are disproportionately people of color, likely to be overburdened by intersecting racial and gender bias.
 Critically, 40% of Black women, 36% of American Indian women, and 26% of Latinas enrolled in undergraduate college have children.
 Institutional barriers make student parents less likely to complete their education or complete it on time, even though student parents have higher GPAs, on average, than their childless peers.
 Empowering student parents and administrators who can support them is critical to ensuring equitable access to education and the opportunities and security it provides.